Restaurant Manager Job Description Example

 A restaurant manager is an individual saddled with the responsibility of handling all the affairs of a restaurant.

-His/her job description entails recruiting and training of new employees in order to enlighten them on the modus operandi of the restaurant.
+The restaurant manager job description entails recruiting and training of new employees in order to enlighten them on the modus operandi of the restaurant.

 In most instances, he/she is the sole decision maker in the restaurant, depending on the organizational setup of the particular restaurant in question.